oicr-ibc/cssscl/README.rst

       $ cssscl build_dbs --help

-2. Perform the classification the test test set
+2. Perform the classification of sequences in the test set

  .. code-block:: bash